Mo3az00/simple-node-server/docs/add-your-own-application.md

 ## Add a new nginx host

 Copy the template from the starter files:
 <pre>
 sudo cp ~/simple-node-server/starter-files/nginx/application.conf /etc/nginx/conf.d/<b>{application domain}</b>.conf
 </pre>

-Open the new configuration:
+Open the new configuration with <a href="https://github.com/noreading/simple-node-server#basic-nano-commands" target="_blank">nano</a>:
 <pre>
 sudo nano /etc/nginx/conf.d/<b>{application domain}</b>.conf
 </pre>

 Update the following lines and replace the the application domain and the port used, but __do not__ remove the #hashes in front of the 3 SSL lines now:
 <pre>
 server {
     ...